Understanding Prediabetes and Excess Weight Brochure

 The Obesity Action Coalition (OAC) is a nearly 50,000 member-strong 501(c)(3) National non-profit organization dedicated to giving a voice to the individual affected by the disease of obesity and helping individuals along their journey toward better health through education, advocacy and support.
 Our core focuses are to raise awareness and improve access to the prevention and treatment of obesity, provide evidence-based education on obesity and its treatments, fight to eliminate weight bias and discrimination, elevate the conversation of weight and its impact on health and offer a community of support for the individual affected.

-To see if you are at risk for prediabetes, please schedule a visit with your healthcare professional for more information.
-To help you prepare for your visit, we’ve provided you with some sample questions that you may be asked by, or sample questions for, a healthcare professional:
+To see if you are at risk for prediabetes, please schedule a visit with your healthcare provider for more information.
+To help you prepare for your visit, we’ve provided you with some sample questions that you may be asked by, or sample questions for, a healthcare provider.

 Questions a Healthcare Professional May Ask You